Malbork castle or Gdansk castle?

 There are frequent trains from Gdansk.
 The trip should take around 40 minutes, ticket price starts from 13,5 PLN depending on the train.
 From the railway station, you need to walk for about 15 minutes to the castle.

-If you choose to get there by car, be aware that it might be difficult to find a car park close to the castle, and you may need to pay for it (the rates start from 1 PLN/hour).
+If you choose to get there by car, be aware that it might be difficult to find a car park close to the Malbork Castle, and you may need to pay for it.
+But be careful, as private parking slots next to the Malbork Castle are very expensive, and you may pay over 50 PLN for parking during visiting the castle.
+So look for municipal parking areas, where the rates start from 1 PLN/hour and are charged only Monday-Friday from 8.00 to 15.00.

 |1 May-30 September||9.00-19.00*|